VilmarPrestes/VilmarPrestes/README.md

 🌱 I’m currently learning Golang, soon will learn other languages like Groovy.

-👯 Nowadays im working at Fitbak as a Back-end developer!
+👯 Nowadays I’m working at Fitbak as a Back-end developer!

 🤔 I’m always looking for any kind of help to learn something!